Mongoose Lemurs ~

 The mongoose lemur primarily eats fruit in the wild but will also eat nectar and acts as an important pollinator and seed disperser in its native habitat.
 Mongoose lemurs, like all other lemurs, are endangered in the wild.
 Their populations have declined by 80% in the wild over the last 25 years due to deforestation and hunting.
 The Good Zoo participates in the mongoose lemur Species Survival Plan breeding program with other Association of Zoos and Aquariums accredited institutions to ensure a sustainable population of this rare species in human care.

-At the zoo we care for a pair of mongoose lemurs, Felipe and Alana.
+At the zoo we care for one geriatric mongoose lemur, Alana, who lives with our geriatric ring-tailed lemur, Kenny.
 We feed the lemurs a high-fiber leaf-eater biscuit along with apples, yams, grapes, zucchini, and spinach and other greens.
 The lemurs’ favorite enrichment items include puzzle feeders, toys, new vines, play pieces to climb on, and interactive digital media such as electronic tablets!
 You can meet the lemurs and learn more about them by scheduling an animal encounter at the zoo.